 It implements a whole-system approach through one-to-one intensive intervention work to drive perpetrators to change their behaviour.

-Drive focuses on priority high-risk or serial perpetrators, both male and female, aged 16 and over.
+The Drive Project focuses on priority high-risk or serial perpetrators, both male and female, aged 16 and over.
 This group carries the greatest risk of serious harm and engage poorly in available services.